LonkTheBonk/Brandon_BSE_Project/index.md

 - Looking forward, some challenges and changes to address are:

   ```
-  1. Switch to an Arduino Uno due to trouble with the coding process.
+  1. Switch to an Arduino Uno due to trouble with the coding process
-  2. Daisy chain the other ring lights off of the main light.
+  2. Daisy chain the other ring lights off of the main light
   3. Solder the wires to the ports to ensure a stable connection
   ```